ifm/documentation/GeneralDoc/binning.md

 ## Abstract
 The O3r software allows a interpolation / downsampling algorithms via the combination of measurement values per pixel for all available images.
 This interpolation is done on a pixel per pixel basis and allows the user to reduce the data stream sizes while at the same time improving the image quality towards a more robust measurement value.
 The `binning` mode is only (currently ?) available for the VGA heads.

 One may notice the change in number of pixels the easiest when looking at the amplitude image, distance image and point cloud.
-They will appear to have less densily space iamge points.
+They will appear to have less densely spaced image points.
 The change in number of pixels correlates with the spatial resolution.
 At a fixed distance the resolution will decrease when combining distance values.
-When comparing against other camera models and heads the spatial resolution also heavly depend on the their different field of views (FOV) and not only on their nuber of pixels, e. g.
+When comparing against other camera models and heads the spatial resolution also heavily depend on the their different field of views (FOV) and not only on their number of pixels, e. g.
 38k pixels and VGA - 307k pixels.

 ## Description